CrumpLab/cognition/docs/textbook/Style_guide.md

 ::: floatrightbox50

-This is a breakout box, compatiable with markdown
+This is a breakout box, compatible with markdown

 :::